Polycystic Ovarian Syndrome Medication

 Spironolactone (Aldactone)

-Spironolactone is an antiandrogen that is a nonspecific androgen-receptor blocker.
+Spironolactone is an antiandrogen agent that is a nonspecific androgen-receptor blocker.
 It may be used in conjunction with oral contraceptive pills to treat hirsutism by reducing hair diameter.
-Begin oral contraceptive pills first to avoid worsening of menstrual irregularities and to prevent pregnancy, because spironolactone may have feminizing effects on the male fetus.
+Initiate oral contraceptive pills first to avoid worsening of menstrual irregularities and to prevent pregnancy, because spironolactone may have feminizing effects on the male fetus.
 Periodically assess adverse effects (eg, fluid and electrolyte abnormalities).
 Spironolactone is also used as a potassium-sparing diuretic.

 Leuprolide (Lupron, Eligard)